maxkully/examples/Roadmap.md

 - Add another blockchain project written by Node.js
 - Other things implements in stock exchange project
   - Implement UI by Angular & Vue too
-  - Use electron to desktop UI
+  - Use Electron to desktop UI
   - Use NativeScript to mobile UI

 Upcoming
 --------

+- Found and attach projects from [Udemy](https://udemy.com) completed courses
 - Laravel usage
 - Ruby usage
 - Rails usage